Shared appreciation mortgage: Getting started

-Product and mMarkets
+Product and markets

 The team focused on a choice for borrowers of two interest rates: a 0% mortgage where the borrower could borrow up to 25% of the value of property and give up appreciation worth three times the percentage borrowed, i.e. up to 75%, and a 5.75% mortgage where the borrower could borrow up to 75% of the value of property and give up appreciation at the same percentage as the percentage borrowed.

 For the investor, the 5.75% SAMs would be securitized into fixed rate bonds with a fixed interest rate of about 55% of the 10-year gilt yield (a gilt is a UK government bond).
 The 0% SAMs would be securitized into floating rate bonds with a variable interest rate of about 60% of the three month Libor (London Inter-bank Offered Rate, an interest rate average calculated from estimates submitted by the leading banks in London).
 The interest would be paid quarterly, and would consist of the fixed or floating element plus an additional element from SAMs terminated in that quarter.
 The debt was amortized (reduced) each quarter as the number of homes with SAMs reduced.
 Therefore the ratio of the interest to the debt would gradually increase, and the benefit of this would compensate for the bonds not having a fixed term.

 SAMs would be less risky for investment than equity (a share of ownership), they would be long term, and their earnings would be linked to house prices, which historically performed better than inflation but not as well as shares.
 Consequently, they were expected to appeal to pension funds, property funds and equity investors.

 All of the debt and equity of the SAMs would go to the bondholders, with Bank of Scotland receiving a fee.
 Money from the mortgages coming into Bank of Scotland would be cleared monthly or weekly to SBC.
 To keep funds associated with SAMs separate from its other funds, Bank of Scotland set up an independent company for each SAM.
 BoS acted as an agent for each BoS SAM and legal charges were in the name of the BoS SAM rather than BoS.
 Separate companies had to be set up for interest-bearing and zero-interest Scottish SAMs: BoS SAM 3 and BoS SAM 4.
 One of the English companies securitized the assets.